kevinfAAA/kevs-project-portfolio-3/README.md

 4. Summary
 <br>

-The program will return information on each of the headings accept for the Salary heading on occasions where the salary is not posted by the campany advertising.
+The program will return information on each of the headings accept for the Salary heading on occasions where the salary is not posted by the company advertising.
 <br>
-On occasions where the salary is not posted by the campny the program will still post the heading followed by "Salary not available".
+On occasions where the salary is not posted by the company the program will still post the heading followed by "Salary not available".
 It worked as expected.

 <a name="Bugs"></a>